 → Daily teaching and revision Emails: Join #aroraDaily – our free evening teaching email.
 I send you a quick clinical scenario and question, followed by a focused 1-2 minute video with the answer and surrounding learning.
 Also stay up-to-date with our regular offers and discounts.
 Unsubscribe whenever you like.
 Click here to join.

-→ Daily teaching across Social Media: With over 50 teaching posts per day across my Flagship Facebook teaching group, Image-focused Instagram feed (@dr_aman_arora) and short and sharp Twitter feed (@aman999arora), you’ll continuously learn without even realising.
-Plus 300+ teaching videos on my YouTube channel (Dr Aman Arora).
+→ Daily teaching across Social Media: With daily teaching and support posts in our Flagship Facebook teaching group, Image-focused Instagram feed (@dr_aman_arora) and short and sharp Twitter feed (@aman999arora), you’ll continuously learn without even realising.
+Plus 400+ teaching videos on my YouTube channel (Dr Aman Arora).

 On a final note…

 It’s important to remember that exams are meant to challenge us and they are meant to be testing.
 Ultimately we’re all human and we’ll all feel overwhelmed, anxious and frightened at some point with medical exams.
 Pick and chose the techniques above that may work for you – you may not need them all – and hopefully these feelings can be managed.